w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 #### dfn-processes

+##### Guidance When Applying “process” to Non-Web Documents and Software

 This term is only used in [success criterion 2.4.5 Multiple Ways](http://www.w3.org/TR/WCAG22/#multiple-ways).
 The definitions of [set of documents](http://w3c.github.io/wcag2ict/#wcag2ict-def_set-of-documents) and [set of software programs](http://w3c.github.io/wcag2ict/#wcag2ict-def_set-of-software-programs) in WCAG2ICT require every item in the set to be independently reachable, and so nothing in such a set can be a “step in a process” that can't be reached any other way.
 The purpose of the term's use in [2.4.5 Multiple Ways](http://www.w3.org/TR/WCAG22/#multiple-ways) (that items in a process are exempt from meeting that success criterion) is achieved by the definitions of [set of documents](http://w3c.github.io/wcag2ict/#wcag2ict-def_set-of-documents) and [set of software programs](http://w3c.github.io/wcag2ict/#wcag2ict-def_set-of-software-programs).

 #### dfn-programmatically-determinable

+##### Guidance When Applying “programmatically determinable” to Non-Web Documents and Software

 This applies directly as written and as described in the WCAG 2.2 glossary, replacing “user agents, including assistive technologies” with “assistive technologies and accessibility features of software” and adding and “accessibility features of software” after “assistive technology”.